RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 In an **activecode** window, if logged in to a Runestone project with an account, each time you run the code, if it is has been edited since the last run, the version is saved.
 Each logged in user can view their own history, version by version, of the code they've edited in the window.
 (Screenshots are provided below of this behavior, since this example is shown outside a logged-in account.)

 Activecode windows can be graded in the Runestone interface and can be tied to assignments containing multiple problems.
 You can also include hidden code and data files in these windows, for instance, so students can invoke functions without seeing the function definitions.
-(See more on this below, in the **Arguments** section.)
+(See more on this below, in the optional arguments section.)

 TODO TODO note about most people's purposes, what audience is this aimed at, etc.